-CHAU Kam-kun, Stephen Executive Director & Interim Chief Executive Officer
+CHAU Kam-kun, Stephen Executive Director

-Mr. Stephen Chau (aged 54) was appointed Executive Director of the Company in April 2015, and Interim Chief Executive Officer of the Company with effect from 1 September 2015.
+Mr. Stephen Chau (aged 55) was appointed Executive Director of the Company in April 2015.
+He was the Interim Chief Executive Officer of the Company from 1 September 2015 to 15 June 2016.
 He has been with the Company since 1993.
 He joined the Company as Head of Operations and was made Chief Technology Officer since 1999.
 He has been responsible for the Company's information and communications technology strategy, roadmap and deployment; he has also led the Company in a number of commercial initiatives.